 Approved Persons are not the same as accredited agencies.
-They may be licensed attorneys, social workers or agencies that are for-profit.
-Extensive experience and accreditation is required for one to be an approved person.
+They may be licensed attorneys, social workers, or agencies that are for-profit.
+Extensive experience and accreditation are required for one to be an approved person.
 Steffas & Associates, P.C. is not an Accredited Agency; we are an Approved Person that is for-profit.

 For more information, see the U.S. Department of State website at: